libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 which really do modify their argument.

 After the block finishes, `mutate` unwraps the mutable image and returns a new `Image` object.
-Because it can manage the transition to `MutableImage` and back, ruby-vips can enforce all the obvious rules to guarantee run-time safety.
+Because it manages the transition to `MutableImage` and back, ruby-vips can enforce all the obvious rules to guarantee run-time safety.